clover/remote-pay-windows/README.md

 ## Overview

-This SDK provides an API with which to allow your Windows-based Point-of-Sale (POS) system to interface with a Clover® Mini device (https://www.clover.com/pos-hardware/mini)
+This SDK provides an API to allow your Windows-based Point-of-Sale (POS) system to interface with a Clover® Mini device (https://www.clover.com/pos-hardware/mini)

 The API is currently distributed in three class libraries

 1. CloverConnector is the high-level API with methods like `Sale()`, `VoidTransaction()`, `ManualRefund()`, etc.
-2. CloverWindowsSDK contains classes that map to standard Clover objects such as `Payment`, `CardTransaction`, `Order`, etc.  These objects will match those defined in  [clover-android-sdk](https://github.com/clover/clover-android-sdk) and the objects returned by the [Clover REST API](https://www.clover.com/api_docs)
+2. CloverWindowsSDK contains classes that map to standard Clover objects such as `Payment`, `CardTransaction`, `Order`, etc.  These objects will match those defined in  [clover-android-sdk](https://github.com/clover/clover-android-sdk) and the objects returned by the [Clover REST API](https://www.clover.com/api_docs).
 3. CloverWindowsTransport contains functionality to interface with a Clover Mini device via USB or via LAN (WebSocket connection).
 You may also simulate a Clover device (`CloverTestDevice`) so no connectivity is required.

 The libraries currently require .NET 4.0 or higher, and are supported on Windows POSReady 2009, Windows 7 and Windows 8.

 An example project (CloverExamplePOS) is provided to demonstrate how to interact with the APIs.
-To open this, please use Visual Studio and open `Clover.sln`
+To open this, please use Visual Studio and open `Clover.sln`.

 An installer is now available under the 'Releases' tab, which will automatically install the appropriate drivers needed to connect to Clover Mini.

-Please report back to us any questions/comments/concerns.
+Please report back to us any questions/comments/concerns, by emailing semi-integrations@clover.com.

 ## Release Notes